 Hospitality extends beyond the home.
 Be a great hostess also on the road trips you take with friends.
 Practice road trip hospitality.

 These are some simple steps you can take to ensure your travel companions and you are comfortable on your journey.
+Add them to your road trip planning ideas; you’ll be glad that you did.

 This post contains affiliate links.
 If you purchase via one of these links, I’ll earn a commission at no extra cost to you.
 See our full disclosure and liability disclaimer.